ypeikes18/symbolic_regression/readme.md

-# Features to implement (very non exhaustive list)
+# Some additional features to implement (very non exhaustive list)
-- Mutation
+- More mutation types
-- Add fitness functions
+- Parameterized fitness function
-- Add batching for larger data sets ?
-- Add multi processing
-- Add showing of equations from trees
+- Some sort of smart optimizing of constants
+- general clean up
-- Add functions
+- typing
-- Add backprop to finish finetuning after evolution